mathiasare/SIREN-ImageColorizerProject/index.md

 [Link to another page](./another-page.html).

 # INTRODUCTION
+As image colorization gives old photos a new life and dimension, it is something that has always compelled us.
+Assigning colors to black and white images is very bothersome, data scientist have come up with a solution to make it happen more easily by using artificial neural networks.
+Now, we want to take it to next level (more efficent and accurate) by using a recently composed and published SIREN activation function.

 The grand aim of this project is to build or reuse an image colorization neural network while using SIREN activation function instead.
 SIREN is a periodic activation function described in [^sitz].
 It has proven better results in fitting images, videos, audio signal, solving Poission equations etc than other exsisting activation functions.
 So, the question rose- can we use it in a neural network based model to colorize images.
 Furthermore, not only to use  it but will it perform better then for example much exploited _relu_ activation function.